 - Assisting with the installation, maintenance and repair of HVAC systems

 For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Some programs may also include classes in related subjects, such as electrical theory and safety practices.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as sufficient on-site work experience or continuing education credits.

 How Much Does an HVAC Helper Make?

-Based on findings from the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
-With experience and more training programs, HVAC helpers may be able to advance to become fully certified HVAC technicians, increasing their annual salaries.
+As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers hovers around $37,000, though a few HVAC helpers may earn more or less than this amount.
+With experience and more training programs, HVAC helpers can transition to becoming truly professional HVAC technicians, increasing their annual salaries.

-Overall, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Overall, HVAC helpers are key members of any heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.